Ungeziefi/Subnautica-Mods/Docs/New Tweaks.md

 - **Harvesting requirements**: Harvesting plants requires tools.
 - **No obstacle check when sitting**: Allows sitting even if there's an object in the way.
 - **No bundled batteries**: Tools and vehicles don't include batteries.
 (Inspired by [Deathrun](https://www.nexusmods.com/subnautica/mods/1495).)
+- **Rotatable ladders**.
+(Due to a skill issue, it doesn't clean up data for ladders that no longer exist.
+Currently, the only cleanup is when a ladder is set back to its default rotation.)
 #### Minor Tweaks
 - **From "Use Trashcan" to "Use Trash can"**: Adds a missing space to the Trashcan prompt for consistency with its recipe name.
 - **Capitalize "Use"**: Capitalizes the "Use" prompt for consistency with other prompts.